 I believe Eco is correct and it is not unwarranted to detect elements of fascism in our postmodern culture.
 As an addendum, I also believe it is incorrect to refer to conservative political groups in this country as having fascist tendencies.
 Why?
 They generally do not deny a transcendent deity, they do not hold to an organic view of government, nor are they irrational.
 They are, however, in some cases, very nationalistic.
 This alone does not warrant the charge of fascism.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
-(This paper was originally presented at the annual meeting of the Evangelical Theological Society 11/17/05.)
+This paper was originally presented at the annual meeting of the Evangelical Theological Society 11/17/05.

 3. Gene Edward Veith, Jr., Modern Fascism (St. Louis, MO: Concordia Publishing House, 1993), p.26.